What is an Account Statement?

 - Remittance advice

-Most Statements include a remittance advice.
+Most Statements include remittance advice.
 It can be detached and sent back with payment.
 It is an easy way of advising which invoices are paid.
+The customer will either pay the amount in full or may mark the items paid.
+Most customers will send their own remittance advice when payment is made from their accounting system.

 If payment is very overdue and you have tried to contact the customer, provided a statement of account and a letter, the next step is to issue a 7-day debt collection letter.
 Attach a copy of their statement to the letter, or list the invoices and credit notes in the letter.
 It will make sure that they have all the details.